-There’s nothing more important than keeping your plants fed, watered and well-cared for and this applies, whether they’re out in the garden or breathing life into your home indoors.
+There’s nothing more important than keeping your indoor plants fed, watered and well-cared for.

 When you’re working in the garden, there are lots of handy bits of kit which can help make life a little easier.
 It might be having the best gardening shoes to stop you from slipping or a garden kneeler to keep your joints happy.